Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Conclusions

 \section{Conclusions}

 In this paper we have presented a novel additive IMEX-RK scheme for the low Mach regime of Euler equations with isentropic pressure law.
-The scheme hinges on a splitting of the momentum flux which is realised by adding and subtracting the constant density incompressibility constraint from the momentum flux.
-The scheme is linearly implicit.
+The scheme hinges on splitting of the momentum flux which is realised by adding and subtracting the constant density incompressibility constraint to the momentum flux.
+As a result of this new flux splitting the implicitness is only associated with a linear term.
 The time semi-discrete scheme is shown to be AP.
-A space time fully discrete finite volume which based on a combination of Rusanov fluxes and central differencing is implemented.
+Moreover, the general $s$-stage IMEX scheme is shown to be strongly asymptotically consistent if a type-A Butcher tableaux is chosen.
+A space time fully discrete finite volume scheme which based on a combination of Rusanov fluxes and central differencing is implemented.
 The results of the numerical case studies show the uniform accuracy of the newly developed scheme with respect to the Mach number $\veps$.

+This scheme serves as a stepping stone to design linearly implicit additive IMEX-RK schemes for more general EOS, in the low Mach number regime.
+For general EOS it would require us to understand which all incompressibility constraints are need to be brought to the fore in-order to make the flux-splitting suitable for a linear implicitness.